-Gold: If you hesitate to bake on a whim because your butter is chilled in the refrigerator instead of resting at room temperature on the counter, simply rub a stick (or whatever amount is needed) of butter across a vegetable grater.
-You will end up with a bowl of what looks like mozzarella cheese and can start mixing immediately.
+If you hesitate to bake on a whim because your butter is chilled in the refrigerator instead of resting at room temperature on the counter, simply rub a stick of butter (or whatever amount is needed) across a vegetable grater.
+You will end up with a bowl of softened, grated butter and can start mixing immediately.

-Silver: To avoid baking a dessert with a burnt bottom but gooey center, simply double stack your baking sheets.
-I have a very tiny oven that bakes foods quickly, and I often sacrificed the bottoms of breads until I doubled stacked a baking sheet under my bread pan.
-Voila, beautifully baked bread.
+To avoid baking a dessert with a burnt bottom but gooey center, simply double stack your baking sheets.
+I have a very tiny oven that bakes food quickly, and I often sacrificed the bottoms of breads until I doubled stacked a baking sheet under my bread pan.

 - 2 cups pink grapefruit juice